-Czech parliament green-lights medical marijuanaJanuary 30th, 2013 in Medications /
+Czech parliament green-lights medical marijuanaJanuary 30, 2013 in Medicine & Health / Medications

 Czech lawmakers on Wednesday green-lighted marijuana as a legal medicine for use by patients suffering from serious illnesses.